Programs

 Your new pet comes with everything he needs to make a fresh start with you.
 He has the shots he needs to stay healthy and he is microchipped in case he gets lost.
 His first visit to the veterinarian is on us, too.
 And, because old dogs can learn new tricks, your new pup comes with six weeks of free obedience classes.

 Our senior shelter pets have a great deal of love and years left to give you.
-If you're ready for a new best friend for life, view our mature animals now!
+If you're ready for a new best friend for life, view our adoptable pets now!

 Starfish Medical Fund

-Since its creation in 2013 the Starfish Medical Fund has given more than 1,000 shelter pets the chance to recover from serious illness or injury and be adopted into new, loving homes.
-Watch our YouTube video.
+Since its creation in 2013 the Starfish Medical Fund has given more than 1,000 shelter pets the chance to recover from serious illness or injury so they could be adopted into new, loving homes.

-Artemis, a 1-year-old mastiff, came to us with a life-threatening case of mange, in such poor condition we couldn't even tell that he had a brindled coat.
-The Starfish Fund paid for the antibiotics and the months of skin treatments he needed to get well.
-(See below for Artemis before and after.)
+Artemis, a 1-year-old mastiff, came to us with a life-threatening case of mange -- in such poor condition we could not even tell the color of his coat.
+The Starfish Fund paid for the antibiotics and the months of skin treatments he needed.
+(See the before and after pictures below!)

 Tully, a one-year-old poodle, suffered from a badly broken leg that could not be repaired.
 The Starfish Fund paid for the surgery to have it amputated so he could be pain free.